 Independent filmmakers are scattered all across the globe, and they’re always on the lookout for authentic homes where they can bring their artistic visions to life.

 While you may not see as much action on your listing as you would in a significant filmmaking city, you can still attract smaller indie projects or commercial gigs to your home with the proper marketing.
+When you list your home on Peerspace, you can not only attract filmmakers and other creatives through your very own Peerspace listing page; your home may also be featured on Peerspace’s social media sites or in one of our resource blogs (like this one!)
+Renting out your space through Peerspace helps put your property in front of thousands of eyes.

 Also, learn how to rent your vacation home here!